misdoro/JavaNodeSwDoc/source/intro.rst

 Differencies
 ++++++++++++++

-* The main architectural disagreement between the author of the Java implementation and the authors of Python/Django one is the XML generator.
+* The main architectural difference between the the Java implementation and the Python/Django one is the XML generator.

 	Java version uses Document Object Model (DOM) mapping of the XML, node plugin needs to build XSAMS blocks as trees of related objects.